“Doing work that matters is much harder than doing work that doesn’t.” – Peter Bregman, author of “18 Minutes.”

 Schedule it

 Want to learn more?
-Read 18 Minutes by Peter Bregman, and watch his TED Talk, The Work Buffet.
+Read “18 Minutes” by Peter Bregman, download an excerpt, and watch his TED Talk, The Work Buffet.

-More resources to learn about productivity: Time Management 101, mastered skills of productivity, learn about the study of productivity, with videos at Learn about Productivity, master skills of productivity, and courses at Skills Employers Want – Planning.
+More resources to learn about productivity: Time Management 101, master skills of productivity, learn about the study of productivity, with videos at Learn about Productivity, and courses at Skills Employers Want – Planning.

 […] after 25 minutes, the 90/20 rule advocated by Tony Schwartz is based on Ultradian rhythms, or Peter Bregman’s 18 minutes with a minute each hour during the […]